AppShell

 padding prop

-padding prop controls the padding of the AppShell.Main component.
-It is important to use it instead of setting padding on the AppShell.Main directly because padding of the AppShell.Main is also used to offset AppShell.Header, AppShell.Navbar, AppShell.Aside and AppShell.Footer components.
+The padding prop controls the padding of the AppShell.Main component.
+It's important to use this prop instead of setting padding directly on AppShell.Main because this padding is also used to offset the AppShell.Header, AppShell.Navbar, AppShell.Aside, and AppShell.Footer components.

-padding prop works the same way as style props and accepts numbers, strings and objects with breakpoints as keys and padding as values.
+The padding prop works the same way as style props and accepts numbers, strings, and objects with breakpoints as keys and padding values.
 You can reference theme.spacing values or use any valid CSS values.

 import { AppShell } from '@mantine/core';